kevinm1075/City-Defense/README.md

 # City-Defense
 The focus of this project was in developing game systems such as combat, user interface, menus, and a wave-based spawner for enemies.
-All art assets were obtained through the Unity store.
+All art assets with the exception of the UI were obtained through the Unity store.

 In order to comply with the Unity Store Asset Store agreement, any non-original assets have been removed from the repository.

 #How to play
 ###Download(.7z): [Click Here](https://github.com/kevinm1075/City-Defense/blob/master/CityDefense.7z?raw=true)
+**Compatibility:**
+- Operating System: Windows XP or higher.
+- Monitor: 16:9 Resolution

 #Objective
 The city is being attacked by invading monsters, and it is the players job to defend it!
 Monsters will be attacking in waves,